 Plumber’s Snakes, sometimes called hand augers, are used for removing obstructions from bathtub drains, washbasins, and sinks.
 This is the tool you go to when your plunger fails.
 A plumber’s snake is essentially a 25-foot-long flexible steel wire.
 You can wind it by hand to clear pipes of obstacles.
 While hand augers help clear out sinks and bathtubs, you’ll need a different kind of auger if you want to clear a clogged toilet.

 Drainsoon 25 foot plumber’s snake for all drains except toilets.
-Get this one > Click Here
+See It At Amazon Click Here

 For clogged toilets, you’ll need a toilet auger.
 Many people also call this a toilet snake or closet auger.
 This auger is specifically designed for use in toilets.